substance/screwdriver/README.md

     $ sudo python setup.py install
 ```

-Ǹow you should be able to run the ScrewDriver app from command line:
+Ǹow you should be able to run the Screwdriver app from command line:

 ```bash
     $ substance --help